polterguy/phosphorusfive/plugins/p5.io/README.md

   dest:~/foo-bar/
 ```

-After evaluating the above Hyperlisp, you will see that the value of your *[copy-folder]* node, will look something like "/foo-bar copy 2/".
+After evaluating the above Hyperlambda, you will see that the value of your *[copy-folder]* node, will look something like "/foo-bar copy 2/".
 This is because the destination value of your copy-folder invocation was a path to a folder that already exist.

-#### Executing every Hyperlisp file within a folder
+#### Executing every Hyperlambda file within a folder

 Combining *[list-files]* and *[eval]*, you can do some interesting things.
-One of these, is that you can evaluate all Hyperlisp files within
+One of these, is that you can evaluate all Hyperlambda files within
 some specific folder, easily, with only 3-4 lines of code.
 Imagine the following code.

 ```
-list-files:/system42/some-hyperlisp-folder/
+list-files:/system42/some-hyperlambda-folder/
   filter:hl
 load-file:x:/-/*?name
 eval:x:/-/*
 ```

-What the above code actually does, is first of all listing every Hyperlisp file with a specific folder.
+What the above code actually does, is first of all listing every Hyperlambda file with a specific folder.
 Then it loads all these files.
-As we previously said, *[load-file]* will automatically convert a Hyperlisp file to a p5.lambda structure after loading it.
+As we previously said, *[load-file]* will automatically convert a Hyperlambda file to a p5.lambda structure after loading it.
 Then we invoke
 the *[eval]* event, passing in an expression leading to all children nodes of *[load-file]*, which now should be the root node of all files
 loaded this way.
 The end result, is that all files in some specific folder is automatically evaluated and executed.

-System42 contains helper Active Events, both for evaluating single Hyperlisp files, in addition to recursively evaluating all Hyperlisp
+System42 contains helper Active Events, both for evaluating single Hyperlambda files, in addition to recursively evaluating all Hyperlambda
 files within some specified folder.
 These are listed below.

-* sys42.execute-hyper-file - Evaluates one or more Hyperlisp files.
+* sys42.execute-hyper-file - Evaluates one or more Hyperlambda files.
 Pass in either a constant, or an expression leading to one or more files.
-* sys42.execute-hyper-folder - Evaluates all Hyperlisp files within one or more specified folders.
+* sys42.execute-hyper-folder - Evaluates all Hyperlambda files within one or more specified folders.

 #### Changing the read-only state of a file